 Supplemental short term disability insurance is an important benefit for growing families.
 At the same time it may be the most difficult to understand, and purchase.

-It is difficult to understand because there are many flavors of disability insurance.
-Each flavor has exceptions and limitations.
-The biggest limiting factor is finding and purchasing policies that work for maternity leave – those covering normal childbirth.
-Understand how supplemental short term disability works to fill these holes, and discover the simple solution to a big problem many overlook.
+The limiting factor is purchasing policies that work for maternity leave – those covering normal childbirth.
+Understand how supplemental short term disability works to fill these holes, and discover the simple solution to a big problem.

 - Maternity leave income